 Crisis Management Plan: What Not to Do

-Along with a list of correct things to do in a PR crisis, there are also things that you really shouldn’t do.
+Along with a list of correct things to do in a social media crisis, there are also things that you really shouldn’t do.

-Not only are these actions bad practice generally, but they might also make your crisis worse.
+Not only are these actions bad practice generally, but they could cause the incident to escalate even further.

-If your CEO suggests any of these, politely lock your CEO in an office with herbal tea for an hour.
+If your CEO suggests any of these, politely lock them in an office with herbal tea for an hour.

 Don’t delete critical comments